-The current Special Designated Areas are the following.
+The current Special Designated Areas in Malta and Gozo are the following.

-One of the biggest benefits of purchasing one of the properties in the Special Designated Areas is that it can also be leased out without any restrictions.
+One of the biggest benefits of purchasing one of the properties in the Special Designated Areas is that it can also be leased out without any restrictions (Buy-to-let Property).
 Those who invest in these Malta properties can decide to lease the property whenever they wish without no restrictions allowing investors to enjoy rental yields and capital growth.

 Any Malta properties that are located outside of these Special Designated Areas will require a permit from the Ministry of Investment, Economy and Finance.
 This permit is known as the AIP or the Acquisition of Immovable Property permit.

 The permit will be issued only if all the conditions of the Maltese Law have been met.
 This permit will be needed for investing or doing business in Malta real estate outside of the designated area.
 Read more about other investor programmes like the MIIP or GRP before purchasing a rental investment in Malta.

 If the Malta property has been acquired by getting the AIP permit there will be certain leasing restrictions that will apply.
 Due to the permit being acquired as a primary residence, the law does not allow the property to be leased out unless the property is licensed by the Malta Tourism Authority as a holiday rental property.